Ara-Chobanyan/School-REST-API/README.md

 - Getting the dockerized API working with the dockerized psql db.

 # Credits
-- Helped me as well teaching me the basic concept of making tests for databases.
-[Article](https://medium.com/easyread/unit-test-sql-in-golang-5af19075e68e)
+- Helped me as well teaching me the basic concept of making tests for databases. [article](https://medium.com/easyread/unit-test-sql-in-golang-5af19075e68e)
-- Sad to say it took me 6 hours to figure out that the query was not matching for the testing was cause of regex.
-[Stack overflow](https://stackoverflow.com/questions/59652031/sqlmock-is-not-matching-query-but-query-is-identical-and-log-output-shows-the-s) and [the tool](https://regex-escape.com/regex-escaper-online.php)
+- Sad to say it took me 6 hours to figure out that the query was not matching for the testing was cause of regex. [stack overflow](https://stackoverflow.com/questions/59652031/sqlmock-is-not-matching-query-but-query-is-identical-and-log-output-shows-the-s) and [the tool](https://regex-escape.com/regex-escaper-online.php)

 # Issues
 - Docker file not working api is refusing connections.
 But the PostgreSQL container does seem like it is working, just not the go api (need to do some research).